Skip to main content

 Factoring fees

-Additional fees are vehicles used to compensate the factoring company for services and actions taken as per the terms of the agreement.
+Factoring fees are vehicles used to compensate the factoring company for services and actions taken as per the terms of the agreement.
 Unfortunately, there is no consistent model to refer to as “the right way”.
 It really depends on the individual factors’ approach to their business.
-For example, some factoring companies may separate and list their additional fees to maintain transparency and accountability.
-In contrast, others may offer contracts with no additional fees but end up raising their factoring rate to make up the difference.
+For example, some factoring companies may separate and list their factoring fees to maintain transparency and accountability.
+In contrast, others may offer contracts with no additional factoring fees but end up raising their factoring rate to make up the difference.

-• Documentation fee – Factoring companies usually charge this one-time fee at the beginning of a factoring agreement to conduct due diligence and process legal documents.
+• Documentation fee – Factoring companies usually charge this one-time factoring fee at the beginning of a factoring agreement to conduct due diligence and process legal documents.
 This fee is standard in the industry but may be referred to as the Due Diligence Fee or Setup Fee.

-• As utilized fees – This group of fees is used to cover the costs incurred by the factoring company to run credit checks, verification of invoices, and the disbursement of advances and reserves for each invoice processed throughout the factoring contract.
+• As utilized fees – This group of factoring fees is used to cover the costs incurred by the factoring company to run credit checks, verification of invoices, and the disbursement of advances and reserves for each invoice processed throughout the factoring contract.

-Following are the fees within this group:
+Following are the factoring fees within this group:

 • Invoice Processing Fees